 History of Turkey

-Turkey is considered to be one of the richest countries in terms of archaeology and is by far the biggest "open air museum" of the world.
-It has always been a bridge between the East and West and has been noted by scholars as the "melting pot" of various cultures where classical culture was shaped.
-From the first known urban city settlement of "Çatalhöyük" to the historically famous Troy and from the Ionians (the Anatolian Greeks) to the greatest empires of the world, the Roman, Byzantine, and Ottoman, many cultures were established and indeed flourished in and around this huge "melting pot".
+Turkey is considered to be one of the richest countries in terms of archaeology and is by far the biggest “open air museum” of the world.
+It has always been a bridge between the East and West and has been noted by scholars as the “melting pot” of various cultures where classical culture was shaped.
+Recently discovered and excavated sites like “Gobeklitepe” and “Nevali Cori”, revealed the earliest known temple of the world ever found.
+From the first known urban city settlement of “Catalhoyuk” to the historically famous Troy and from the Ionians (the Anatolian Greeks) to the greatest empires of the world, the Roman, Byzantine, and Ottoman, many cultures were established and indeed flourished in and around this huge “melting pot”.

 Today, a traveler to Turkey can observe the features of all of these cultures.
 Not only are they visible in their marvelous remains, but in their impacts on the daily lives of Turks today, which differs greatly from one area to another.